 Discover how Melior’s unique phenotypic screening platforms can uncover the untapped value of your candidate therapeutic

-The Morris Water Maze task is a cognitive test used to evaluate therapies for learning and memory using visual spatial navigation (Morris 1984).
+The Morris Water Maze Test is a cognitive task used to evaluate therapies for learning and memory using visual spatial navigation (Morris 1984).
 Rats or mice are released in a circular pool filled with water.
 They can escape by swimming to a platform that is hidden beneath the water surface.

 In the standard place learning version of the test, the platform remains in the same location and, over a series of trials, the animal learns to locate this platform by using spatial cues that are in the room thus testing the spatial learning and memory of the animal.
 Learning is measured by latency or distance to find the hidden platform and learning rates can be assessed by examining the learning curves over several days.